juanfranblanco/vscode-solidity/README.md

 Nexus team for the original creation of the dappfile to structure contracts in projects https://github.com/nexusdev/dapple.

 Beau Gunderson for contributing the initial integration of solium  https://github.com/juanfranblanco/vscode-solidity/issues/24, the initial server and error mappings.

+Mattia Richetto, Klaus Hott Vidal and Franco Victorio for creating the Prettier Solidity plugin and of course all the developers of Prettier.

 Bram Hoven for starting the multiple package dependency support for different environments (node_modules, lib)